mainlp/mainlp.github.io/_pages/projects.md

 - *Adopting Information Retrieval Models for Rare Terms.* Neural ranking models have shown impressive results on general retrieval benchmarks, however, domain specific retrieval and representing rare terms are still an open challenge [(Thakur et al., 2021)](https://arxiv.org/abs/2104.08663).
 In this thesis, the goal is to explore strategies for rewriting queries and documents with the help of text simplification models or external resources such as WordNet or Wikipedia in order to improve their performance in domain transfer.
 Level: MSc.

-- *NLP methods for Folk Songs Lyrics.*  Folk music is an essential element of any culture.
-This project seeks to apply NLP techniques to study folk music of the German-speaking countries with a special focus on song lyrics written in dialect.
-You will start with building a pipeline for large-scale lyrics collection.
-Next, you will conduct a comprehensive analysis of song lyrics including (but not limited to): discovering most popular lyrical themes, studying rhymes and the figurative speech used in lyrics.
-Level: BSc or MSc.

-- *Large Language Models for low-resource NLP revisited.* At the moment, large language models (LLMs) are all the hype, but do we actually need them for low-resource tasks?
-In this project, the student compares LLM fine-tuning with computationally cheaper ways of training a model for a low-resource language variety and a NLP task (any classification task or a sequence labeling task).
-Level: BSc or MSc.

-- *Learning Task Representations.* We are often interested in transferring NLP/IR models to datasets for which we have little or no label annotations available.
-In such a zero-shot setting its possible to transfer a model from a single related task or a set of related tasks.
-Representing tasks and measuring task similarity is an open challenge and active research field, the goal of this thesis is to explore approaches for deriving task representations and evaluating their effectiveness in a multi-task setting.
-Level: MSc.

-- *Code-Switching in Cross-Lingual Information Retrieval.* When we train retrieval models on monolingual data the model can learn to predict the document relevance from keyword overlaps with the query or from semantic context.
-Arguably, keyword matching is an easier task than learning semantic concepts.
-In our [recent work](https://aclanthology.org/2023.findings-acl.193/) we show that retrieval models trained on English data are biased towards keyword matching, which is less problematic if we transfer the model to other monolingual setups.
-However, in cross-lingual information retrieval (CLIR) the query language vocabulary is different from the document language vocabulary and relying on keyword overlap is suboptimal.
-To mitigate this bias and improve retrieval results, we propose code-switching the training data as a way to mitigate this bias.
-The goal of this thesis is to experiment with more sophisticated code-switching approaches, additional languages and different domains.
-Level: BSc or MSc.

 ### V2: High-Quality Information Extraction in Targeted Domains